 - Click Apply.

-Google Cloud requires BCP multihop support.
-You can configure multihop support from the CLI with these commands:
+Google Cloud requires BGP multihop support.
+You can configure multihop support from the Fortinet CLI with these commands:

 config router bgp config neighbor edit "<neighbor ip>" set ebgp-enforce-multihop enable next end

 You can review connection details, including the connection state, from the Fortinet CLI with these commands:

 get system interface– Displays configuration details and current status for the device interfaces.

 get router info bgp neighbor <ip-address>– Displays configuration details and current status for the BGP neighbors.